jjjchens235/covid-compared/README.md

 I chose this specific topic because when I went on a trip in Fall 2020 from Southern California- where I live- to Dallas, I remember being curious about which location I was more likely to get covid in.
 Getting the per capita number of cases for both locations manually was a pain, and as such this project was borne.

-From a data engineering project perspective, I was inspired by this [Meetup data engineering project](https://josephwibowo.github.io/Meetup_Analytics/).
+From a data engineering project perspective, I was inspired by this [Meetup Analytics DE project](https://josephwibowo.github.io/Meetup_Analytics/).